For CEO Alex Shah, Intelligence Is Central

 Alex Halperin (38:51):

-As always, you can find this on Twitter and Instagram at @weedweeknews or email us at firstname.lastname@example.org For lots more news.
+As always, you can find us on Twitter and Instagram at @weedweeknews or email us at email@example.com for lots more news.
 You can sign up for the Canada and California newsletters or my original five-year-old newsletter.
 All at weedweek.net.

 Donnell Alexander (39:06):